-If you use a university owned telephone to dial 9-1-1, university security will send an officer to your location immediately.
+If you use a University-owned telephone to dial 9-1-1, University Police/Security will send an officer to your location immediately.

 911 will never call you demanding money.
 If you receive a phone call like this do not pay money and simply say, "No thank you" and immediately hang up.
-If you are unsure about a call or letter you can always come to the International Admissions & Services office.
+If you are unsure about a call or letter you can always come to the International Admissions and Services office.